Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Background and Challenges

-\textbf{Challenges. } Text generation poses significant challenges to RL, particularly because (1) the reward signal is usually sparse, i.e., $r_t = 0,\ \forall t<T$ and the agent receives a non-zero reward $r_{T}$ only after it generates the full sequence, (2) the action space (i.e., the vocabulary $\mathcal{V}$) is extremely large, often containing millions of words.
+\textbf{Challenges. } Text generation poses significant challenges to RL, particularly because (1) the reward signal is usually sparse, i.e., $r_t = 0,\ \forall t<T$ and the agent receives a non-zero reward $r_{T}$ only after it generates the full sequence, (2) the action space (i.e., the vocabulary $\mathcal{V}$) is extremely large.
 The challenges have led to difficulties of the two major families of RL approaches applied to text generation problems, as detailed below.

 \textbf{Policy-based RL} techniques directly parameterize the policy $\pi_{\theta}$ with parameters $\btheta$.
-Thus the policy $\pi_{\theta}(a_t\mid\s_t)$ exactly corresponds to the above generation model $p_{\theta}(y_t\mid\y_{<t})$. \emph{Policy gradient (PG)} is one of the most widely used algorithms for text generation \citep{ranzato2015sequence}.
-It optimizes the cumulative reward with the policy gradient:

-where $\hat{Q}(\s_t, a_t)$ is the estimated $Q^{\pi_\theta}$ value with sample $\tau$.
-Notice that the expectation is taken w.r.t. the policy $\pi_\theta$, which makes PG an \textit{on-policy} algorithm, meaning that the sample $\tau$ needs to come from the the current policy $\pi_\theta$ itself.
+Thus the policy $\pi_{\theta}(a_t | \s_t)$ exactly corresponds to the above generation model $p_{\theta}(y_t | \y_{<t})$. \emph{Policy gradient (PG)} is one of the most widely used algorithms for text generation \citep{ranzato2015sequence}.
+It optimizes the cumulative reward with the policy gradient using the estimated $Q^{\pi_\theta}$ value based on sample $\tau$.
+PG is an \textit{on-policy} algorithm, meaning that the sample $\tau$ needs to come from the the current policy $\pi_\theta$ itself.
 In practice, however, optimizing this objective alone from scratch is unlikely going to work because most samples $\tau\sim\pi_\theta$ are just gibberish with zero reward, failing to provide meaningful training signals for updating the policy.
 Previous literature either initializes the policy $\pi_{{\theta}}$ with MLE training, and/or use a combination of MLE and PG updates, which often leads to marginal gains in practice~\citep{wu2018study,Choshen2020On}.

 \textbf{Value-based RL} techniques, such as \emph{$Q$-learning}, implicitly learn the policy $\pi$ by approximating the value $Q^{\pi}(\bm{s}, a)$ directly.
-Specifically, let $Q^*(\s, a)=\max_\pi Q^\pi(\s, a)$ denote the optimal value over policies.
-Thus the optimal policy $\pi^*$ is simply taking the action of maximal $Q^*$ value at each state.
-The approximation of $Q^*$ is based on the well-known Bellman temporal consistency:

-Deep $Q$-learning \citep{mnih2013playing} parameterizes the $Q$-function as $Q_\theta(\x,a)$ (e.g., a neural network), and train the parameters by minimizing the following regression objective:
+Deep $Q$-learning~\citep{mnih2013playing} parameterizes the $Q$-function as $Q_\theta(\x,a)$, and train the parameters by minimizing the following regression objective $\loss(\btheta)$ based on the Bellman temporal consistency:

 where $\bar{\btheta}$ is the parameters of the \emph{target} $Q$-network, which is a slow copy of $\btheta$ and considered as constant for gradient computation of $\btheta$.
 Here $\pi'$ is an \emph{behavior policy} which can be an arbitrary distribution over text, such as the data distribution or replay buffer \citep{mnih2013playing}.
 This makes $Q$-learning an \textit{off-policy} algorithm because of its ability to use samples coming from other policies.
 After learning $Q_\theta$, one can induce a policy $\pi$ from it that takes $\arg\max_{a} Q_\theta(\s, a)$ at each state $\s$. \citet{jaques2017sequence} instead sample tokens from the softmax function applied to $Q_\theta$.